Recording simple audio/visual presentations can provide important learning alternatives when face-to-face instruction is not possible.

 ReggieNet Resources folders can hold individual files up to 250 Mb in size.

-Office 365 Video channels are available for classes upon request.
-O365 Video allows instructors to upload files larger than 250 Mb and link or embed them in ReggieNet.
+Microsoft Stream will be available to instructors starting January 4, 2021.
+Stream allows instructors to upload files larger than 250 Mb and link or embed them in ReggieNet.

-See the Office 365 Video page for details.
+See the Microsoft Stream support page for details.

 Students learn from a pre-recorded presentation differently than a live lecture.
 Maximize their success by: